 Clinical research ethics are the set of relevant ethics considered in the conduct of a clinical trial in the field of clinical research.
 It borrows from the broader fields of research ethics and medical ethics.
 Quality of clinical trials depends on data integrity and subject protection.
 Good Clinical Practice (GCP) is the universal ethical and scientific quality standard for conducting clinical trials.
 The GCP standard applies to all aspects of the clinical trial process.

-- Track 15-2Bioethics: Case studies and Ethical regulatory guidelines
+- Track 18-2Bioethics: Case studies and ethical regulatory guidelines

-- Track 15-3Ethical and regulatory issues
+- Track 18-3Ethics and patient’s rights

 The pharmacovigilance is related to collection, detection, assessment, monitoring, and prevention of adverse effects with pharmaceutical products, and it is needed in different stages of product life cycle, and the safety surveillance and risk management.
 Information received from patients and healthcare providers via pharmacovigilance agreements, plays a critical role in providing the data necessary for Pharmacovigilance to take place, in order to market or to test a pharmaceutical product, adverse event data must be submitted to the local drug regulatory authority.
 Finally pharmacovigilance is concerned with identifying the hazards associated with pharmaceutical products and with minimizing the risk of any harm that may come to patients by safety surveillance and risk management

-- Track 17-3IT solutions for pharmacovigilance
+- Track 19-3IT solutions for pharmacovigilance

 - Track 19-4Safety surveillance and risk management lifecycle

 - Track 19-5Innovations and trends in clinical drug safety